Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 \subsection{B. Spin-triplet superconductivity}

-Let us finally turn to the spin-triplet SC with $d$-wave SML.
+Let us now turn to the spin-triplet SC with $d$-wave SML.
 In 2014, Gukelberger \textit{et al.} \citep{Gukelberger2014} revisited the lattice model originally proposed by Feiguin \textit{et al.} \citep{Feiguin2009}.
-Using diagrammatic Monte Carlo simulations to perform an unbiased sampling of the Feynman diagrammatic series, they uncovered a rich phase diagram.
-At the filling factors of 1.2 (equivalent to 0.8 due to particle-hole symmetry) and at low temperatures, four distinct phases were identified: a BCS SF, two different $p$-wave triplet SFs, and an incommensurate density wave.
-Notably, in the absence of a nearest attractive interaction, the two $p$-wave spin-triplet SFs emerge only as second-order perturbative effect.
+Using diagrammatic QMC simulations to perform an unbiased sampling of the Feynman diagrammatic series, they uncovered a rich phase diagram.
+At the filling factor of 1.2 (equivalent to 0.8 due to particle-hole symmetry) and at low temperatures, four distinct phases were identified: a BCS SF, two different $p$-wave triplet SFs, and an incommensurate density wave.
+Notably, with on-site attractive interaction only, there is no direct interaction between identical particles.
+Therefore, at the first order, these two $p$-wave spin-triplet pairings are forbidden.
+Nevertheless, they can emerge as a second-order effect.
 These phases are stabilized only at sufficiently low temperatures, where competing instabilities are suppressed.

-In 2023, Zhu \textit{et al.} \cite{Zhu2023} considered the possibility of $p$-wave superconductivity in 2D altermagnetic metals.
+In 2023, Zhu \textit{et al.} \cite{Zhu2023} considered the possibility of $p$-wave SC in 2D altermagnetic metals.
 It is well known that Rashba SOC can turn a $s$-wave SC into $p$-wave.
 Therefore, the following single-particle Hamiltonian with Rashba SOC is considered,